marina713/trivia-app/README.md

 # trivia-app
 A Trivia App consisting on 10  `True` or `False` questions, built using `React Native`.

-## Getting Started with Barcode Search Mobile App
+## Getting Started with Trivia Mobile App

 ### Installation